Coronavirus - essential practical advice on Erasmus+ and European Solidarity Corps mobility

 The COVID-19 outbreak negatively affects many activities which are ongoing or were planned under the Erasmus+ programme and European Solidarity Corps.

 This page gives essential practical advice to participants in light of this situation.

 Answers to frequently asked questions are also available for individual participants and beneficiary organisations.

 Context and response

 The European Commission’s main objective is the safety and protection of all Erasmus+ and European Solidarity Corps participants, while fully respecting all the containment measures taken at national level.
 It is working to help students, pupils, volunteers and other participants in the programmes deal with the consequences for them.

 Erasmus+ and the European Solidarity Corps are mainly implemented through the National Agencies in the programme countries (EU Member States as well as North Macedonia, Iceland, Liechtenstein, Norway, Turkey, Serbia and the United Kingdom).
 Individual participants facing difficulties need to contact their home institution.

-The institutions should contact their National Agencies for decentralised projects or the Education, Audiovisual and Culture Executive Agency (EACEA) for centralised projects.
+The institutions should contact their National Agencies for decentralised projects or the European Education and Culture Executive Agency (EACEA) for centralised projects.